 43. Punch Balloons

-Give kids a way to work off some of their energy after sitting at a computer for hours each day.
-Here’s a set of 30 on Amazon at a bargain price.
+Give kids a way to work off some of their energy after sitting at a desk for hours each day.
+Here’s a set of 30 punch balloons on Amazon.

 45. Mini Building Block Sets

-Have you met a kid yet who doesn’t love LEGOs?
+Have you met a kid yet who doesn’t love LEGO bricks?
 These mini building block kits are basically the same thing, but you can get 12 of them for less than a couple of dollars apiece on Amazon.

 46. Miniature Game Tins